-Each of the 1 million languages is created in the way described in (8), which creates a totally ranked hierarchy and then derives a language from it (in the description, randomly refers to uniform distributions of integer numbers).
+Each of the 1 million languages is created in the way described in (8), which creates a totally ranked hierarchy and then derives a language from it (in the description, "randomly" refers to uniform distributions of integer numbers).

-- (8) Simulation procedure: Language creation - 1.
+- (8) Simulation procedure: language creation - 1.
 Randomly choose a number of constraints N between 2 and 20. - 2.
-Randomly choose a number of inputs M between 1 and 20. - 3.
-Randomly choose a maximum number of violations V{max} (per cell) between 1 and 5. - 4.
-For each of the M inputs: - 4a.
-Randomly choose a number of output candidates between 2 and 20. - 4b.
-Fill all tableau cells (for every candidate and every constraint) with a random number of violations between 0 and V{max} . - 4c.
-Determine the optimal output(s) given the total constraint ranking. - 5.
-If any input has more than one optimal output (which can sometimes occur if two candidates have the same violation pattern), go back to step 1; else stop.
+Put the constraints in a (random) total order. - 3.
+Randomly choose a number of inputs M between 1 and 20. - 4.
+Randomly choose a maximum number of violations V{max} (per cell) between 1 and 5. - 5.
+For each of the M inputs: - 5a.
+Randomly choose a number of output candidates between 2 and 20. - 5b.
+Fill all tableau cells (for every candidate and every constraint) with a random number of violations between 0 and V{max} . - 5c.
+Determine the optimal output(s) given the total constraint ranking. - 6.
+If any input has more than one optimal output (which can sometimes occur if two candidates have the same violation pattern), go back to (1); else stop.

-The procedure in (8) is guaranteed to yield a nonvarying language for which at least one correct totally ranked hierarchy exists (namely, the one that the language was derived from in the first place).
+The procedure in (8) is guaranteed to yield a nonvarying language for which at least one correct totally ranked hierarchy exists (namely the one that the language was derived from in the first place).
 From it, we create a language environment (dataset) for learners by making a list of the M possible correct input-output pairs, and determining that each of these input-output pairs is equally likely to appear as a learning datum.